Aakash-Masud03/DiscordJockeybyAakash/README.md

 # DiscordJockeybyMubtasim
-STEP ONE: installing dependicies
+Youtube started cracking down on a lot of music-playing discord bots so I made a personal one STEP ONE: installing dependicies

 if you're not a coder and dont have an IDE, get one.
 Google  VScode and get it